 A clotted chest tube takes valuable nursing time to manage, and maintaining chest tube patency is a crucial element of postoperative care that falls squarely on nurses caring for these patients.
 Most hospital protocols do not allow for milking and stripping of chest tubes.
 Evidence-based research supports this change in practice.

 Wet suction or dry suction: Which system is a better fit for your practice?

 While both options protect the patient, there are reasons that clinicians choose one over the other.
 The variety of user-friendly features on our drains can help you decide which chest drain is right for your facility.

-1. National Collabrating Centre for Women's and Children's Health.
+1. National Collaborating Centre for Women's and Children's Health.
 Surgical site infection: prevention and treatment of surgical site infection.
 London, U.K.: National Institute for Health and Clinical Excellence (NICE);2008.

 2. Institute for Clinical Systems Improvement.
 Perioperative protocol.
 Bloomington, MN: Institute for Clinical Systems Improvement (ICSI);2010.

 3. Mangram AJ, et al.: Hospital Infection Control Practices Advisory Committee.
 Guideline for prevention of surgical site infection.
 American Journal of Infection Control.
 1999;27:97-134.